Cormac McCarthy: Personal life and views

 McCarthy was a teetotaler.
 According to Richard B. Woodward, "McCarthy doesn't drink anymore – he quit 16 years ago [i.e. in 1976] in El Paso, with one of his young girlfriends – and Suttree reads like a farewell to that life.
 'The friends I do have are simply those who quit drinking,' he says.
 'If there is an occupational hazard to writing, it's drinking'."
 However, his long-time friend Augusta Britt claimed that he had resumed drinking near the end of his life.

 In the 1980s, McCarthy and Edward Abbey considered covertly releasing wolves into southern Arizona to restore their decimated population.

 In the late 1990s, McCarthy moved to Tesuque, New Mexico, north of Santa Fe, with his third wife, Jennifer Winkley, and their son, John.
 McCarthy and Winkley divorced in 2006.

-In 2013, Scottish writer Michael Crossan created a Twitter account impersonating McCarthy, quickly amassing several thousand followers and recognition by former site owner Jack Dorsey.
+In 2013, Scottish writer Michael Crossan created a Twitter account impersonating McCarthy, quickly amassing several thousand followers and recognition by site owner Jack Dorsey.
 Five hours after the account's creation, McCarthy's publisher confirmed that the account was fake and that McCarthy did not own a computer.
 In 2018, another account impersonating McCarthy was created.
 In 2021, it was briefly marked verified following a viral tweet, after which his agent confirmed that the account was again a fake.

 In 2016, a hoax spread on Twitter claiming that McCarthy had died, with USA Today even repeating the information.
 The Los Angeles Times responded to the hoax with the headline, "Cormac McCarthy isn't dead.
 He's too tough to die."

-In 2024, Vanity Fair published an article about McCarthy's romantic relationship with Augusta Britt, whom he met when he was 42 and she was 16.
-The article claims that he took her to Mexico with a forged birth certificate and began having sex with her when she was 17.
-Britt has confirmed this account but denied that the relationship was predatory or abusive.